 Transportation Justice

-NYC-EJA coordinates ElectrifyNY; a statewide coalition of transportation, environmental, labor and environmental justice advocates pressing the public and private transportation sectors to transition from fossil fuel-burning vehicles to zero-emissions, all-electric vehicles.
-Low-income communities and communities of color represent the majority of public bus riders at 66 percent, which makes them the most vulnerable to the health impacts of tail pipe pollution from the buses traversing their neighborhood streets or lay idle on street corners and in bus depots.
-An April 2018 NYC-EJA report found that 75% of MTA bus depots in NYC are located in communities of color.
+NYC-EJA coordinates ElectrifyNY, a statewide coalition of transportation, environmental, labor and environmental justice advocates pressing the public and private transportation sectors to transition from fossil fuel-burning vehicles to zero-emissions, all-electric vehicles.
+Low-income communities and communities of color represent the majority of public bus riders at 66 percent, which makes them the most vulnerable to the health impacts of tailpipe pollution from the buses traversing their neighborhood streets or lying idle on street corners and in bus depots.
+A 2018 NYC-EJA report found that 75% of MTA bus depots in NYC are located in communities of color.

 NYC-EJA worked as a coordinating member of the Fix the Subway campaign, a grassroots campaign fighting to increase funding for much-needed improvements to New York City’s subway system through the passage of congestion pricing.
 In collaboration with transit and environmental advocates, our campaign succeeded in passing the nation’s first Congestion Pricing plan in 2019, projected to generate nearly $2 billion in annual revenue to be invested into NYC’s public transit system.
-The Congestion Pricing plan was scheduled to begin implementation in January 2021 but after many delays, plus the release of the Environmental Assessment plan in August 2022, the program is expected to begin in late 2023.
-NYC-EJA continues to advocate for the swift implementation of an environmentally just congestion pricing program.
+The Congestion Pricing plan was scheduled to begin implementation in January 2021.
+After many delays, plus the release of the Environmental Assessment plan in August 2022, the Finding of No Significant Impact in May 2023, and Governor Hochul’s “indefinite pause” in June 2024 (which was reversed, following a lawsuit filed by NYC-EJA and allies), the program finally came online in January 2025.
+Preliminary data from the program illustrate that vehicular traffic congestion has decreased in the congestion relief zone, travel times have improved across the five boroughs, and air quality has remained the same or improved in relation to the program.
+NYC-EJA will continue to monitor the program, fight for complementary policies, and ensure our hard-fought mitigation commitments from the MTA and partners, including the replacement of refrigeration trucks in Hunts Point, are fulfilled.

-Since 2021, the Last-Mile Coalition was formed to regulate the unregulated growth of last-mile warehouses in New York City.
-The City’s Zoning Resolution permits “warehouses” in all manufacturing districts and C8 commercial districts “as-of-right.”
+Launched in 2021, the Last-Mile Coalition became the first citywide coalition in the country to fight to regulate the unchecked explosion of last-mile warehouses in New York City.
+The City’s Zoning Resolution permits “warehouses” (which last mile facilities became classified as) in all manufacturing districts and C8 commercial districts “as-of-right.”
 As a result, the City has no opportunity to plan for the installation of these facilities.
-A number of manufacturing-zoned areas are adjacent to residential districts, including potential environmental justice areas.
-Rapid last-mile warehouse development without any review or systemic planning is leading to the clustering of these facilities and generating an increase in congestion both on local streets and highways throughout the City, especially in communities of color and low-income communities that are already experiencing truck congestion and pollution, compounding existing environmental.
+A number of manufacturing-zoned areas are adjacent to residential districts, including environmental justice communities.
+Rapid last-mile warehouse development without any review or systemic planning is leading to the clustering of these facilities and generating an increase in congestion both on local streets and highways throughout the City, especially in low-income communities of color that are already experiencing truck congestion and pollution, compounding existing environmental burdens.
 To regulate these facilities, the coalition has submitted a zoning text amendment application that would define these facilities based on size and use, and create a special permit process for any new facility.
-To learn more about the Last-Mile Coalition, click here (Spanish).
+To learn more about the Last-Mile Coalition, check out our website.

 Accomplishments